pmd/build-tools/README.md

 ### id_rsa.asc

-That's the private SSH key used for committing on github as pmd-bot and to access sourceforge and pmd-code.org.
+That's the private SSH key used for accessing sourceforge and pmd-code.org.

 Encrypt it with PMD_CI_SECRET_PASSPHRASE: